westonstearns/courses-stattleship-r-intro/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1  key:7e2208dfc7
 ## Exploring the API Data
+You successfully called in data using the stattleshipR API.

+Since this course can be taken over and over many times we saved data from an API call a week before the All-Star break in 2016.
+This data will be used for the remaining exercises.
+It is the same data that was called from the previous exercise.

-You successfully called in data using the stattleshipR API, running the precoded `lappy()` will summarize the sublists within the data you called in.
+To see what data you called in, run the precoded `lappy()` to summarize the sublists within the data.
 Use the `head()` function to print an abbreviated list of these summaries.

 The `game_log_data` sublists have their own variables.
 We have created a data frame `all_variables` for you that contains all the unique variables within the sublists of the `game_log_data` data set.
 It has already been loaded into the environment.